se-edu/guides/tutorials/markbind-forked-sites.md

     * Windows: Graphviz not required.
 There will be warning about missing Graphviz, which you can ignore.{icon="fab-windows"}
     * Mac: you can use [Homebrew](https://brew.sh/) to install Graphviz: `brew install graphviz` {icon="fab-apple"}
     * For Linux, you can use your package manager to install Graphviz: `sudo apt install graphviz` {icon="fab-linux"}
-1. Open a terminal and navigate to the `[project root]/docs` folder
+1. Open a terminal and navigate to the root folder of the Website which contains the `package.json` file (in AB3, this would be `[project root]/docs` folder).
 1. To install MarkBind (and other dependencies), run the command `npm ci`

 <box type="info" seamless>

-To update MarkBind to a newer version (at a later time), run the following command from the `docs` folder:
+To update MarkBind to a newer version (at a later time), run the following command from the same folder you ran the `npm ci` command:

 ```
 npm install markbind-cli@latest --save-dev